spthm/pransible/README.md

 ## Boostrapping

 WiFi and hostname set up can be done with current versions of the [Raspberry Pi Imager tool][raspberry-software] (**recommended**).
-SSH access with SSH keys an also be set with that tool, but using this bootstrap playbook will ensure usernames and keyfiles match the rest of the configuration.
+SSH access with SSH keys can also be set with that tool, but using this bootstrap playbook will ensure usernames and keyfiles match the rest of the configuration.

 The bootstrap playbook will,

-* create an `ansible` user on the RPi and configure it for key-based SSH access for the control (your local) machine; and
+* create an `ansible` user on the RPi and configure it for key-based SSH access for the control (your local) machine;
-* ensure the the RPi hostname is set as desired;
+* ensure the the RPi hostname is set as desired; and
 * set the WiFi credentials.

 **This role will add SSH keyfiles on your machine at `~/.ssh/id_ansible` and `~/.ssh/id_ansible.pub`.**

 Note that,

-* You need provide a bootstrap username (a user that already exists on the RPi and has SSH access enabled) to the bootstrap playbook, via the `bootstrap_user` variable.
+* You need to provide a bootstrap username (a user that already exists on the RPi and has SSH access enabled) to the bootstrap playbook, via the `bootstrap_user` variable.
 * Hostname values are set in `hosts` **and** `host_vars/<host>.yml`.
 * The `ansible.posix` and `community.crypto` collections are required.